trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/README.md

 `method` (string, required) Method of the contract to call.

 `methodArgs` (array) Arguments for the contract method call.
 EX: The address for an ERC20 balanceOf() function.
+The last argument can optionally be an options object with the typical from, gas and gasPrice keys.

 `hideIndicator` (boolean) If true, hides the loading indicator during contract state updates.
 Useful for things like ERC20 token symbols which do not change.